teiniker/teiniker-lectures-arduino/basics/uart/serial/README.md

     character (ASCII 13, or `'\r'`) and a **newline** character (ASCII 10, or `'\n'`).
     This command takes the same forms as `Serial.print()`.

+* **int Serial.available()**\
+    Get the number of bytes available for reading from the serial port.
+    This is data that’s already arrived and stored in the serial receive buffer (which holds 64 bytes).

+    Returns the number of bytes available to read.

+* **int Serial.read()**\
+    Reads incoming serial data (one byte out of the serial receive buffer).

+    Returns the first byte of incoming serial data available (or -1 if no data is available).

 ## References